0sAND1s/HCDisk/README.md

 - [-f]: format destination disk while copying

 Examples:
-- copydisk A: image.dsk - will copy disk in drive A: to image file; destination image file must exist and must be formatted with the same format as source OR -f argument will create and format the destination disk or image file.
+- copydisk A: image.dsk		- will copy disk in drive A: to image file; destination image file must exist and must be formatted with the same format as source OR
+				-f argument will create and format the destination disk or image file.
 - copydisk image.dsk B:		- will copy the image file to physical disk in drive B:
+- format hc.dsk -t 2 : open A: : copydisk hc.dsk	- will copy from HC disk in drive A: to disk image hc.dsk.

 -----------------------------------------------------------------------------------------------------------------------
 copyfs - Copy only used blocks from current file system to another disk (same file system type, CP/M only)